 All of this content can be added with just a click of a button, it’s that easy.

-I recommend familiarizing yourself with the Gutenberg page builder and have a play around with its features.
+I recommend familiarizing yourself with the Gutenberg page builder and play around with its features.

 You can use the ‘Preview‘ button to see how your page looks before publishing.

 Once you are happy, click ‘Publish‘.

 To add a new post, just follow the same instructions.

 Step 7: Customising Your WordPress Website